diku-dk/futhark-book/language.rst

     zip [1,2,3] [true,false,true] [7.0,8.0,9.0] ==
       [(1,true,7.0),(2,false,8.0),(3,true,9.0)]

-Note that the input arrays may have different types.
+Notice that the input arrays may have different types.
 We can use ``unzip`` to perform the inverse transformation:

 ::